tohenkes/aims-PAX/README.md

 **Currently this version runs only on one core (except initial dataset procedure).**

+* The following is not supposed to be a tutorial.
+I am working on that.
+This is just so that we can work and review the code together.*

 To use the code:
 1. make sure the following files are in the working directory:
     - control.in,